Doolittle Report, 1954: Context

 At the time the report was commissioned the role of the CIA, formed in 1947, was still not clear.
 President Harry S. Truman viewed the CIA as an intelligence gathering organization that should have limited power and that should not be used to overthrow foreign governments.
 President Eisenhower’s global security strategy relied on nuclear deterrence and the overthrow of foreign governments by covert means with the goal of saving the lives of soldiers and maintaining international stability by supporting governments favorable to the US.
 He had seen the power of intelligence in his role as Supreme Commander of the Allied Forces in Europe.
 Code breaking and other covert projects had been crucial to the Allied war effort.

 It is hard to overstate the fear of the spread of communism that was present in the early Cold War period.
-The Czechoslovakian "constitutional coup" of 1948 sparked fears that any communist presence in government or civic society posed an imminent threat.
+The Czechoslovak "constitutional coup" of 1948 sparked fears that any communist presence in government or civic society posed an imminent threat.
 In Czechoslovakia, the communist party had not been able to secure many government positions, but leveraged a position inside the cabinet to stage a legal coup and install a communist regime.
 The Berlin Blockade of 1948-1949 reinforced the Soviet threat as both a credible and imminent threat unlike any the United States had faced before.
 Mao Zedong took control of China in 1949.
 An armistice was agreed to in the Korean War in 1953, which heightened fears that America was willing to compromise with communists.
 In August 1953, the Soviet Union exploded a hydrogen bomb.
 These events severely jolted American confidence and led Eisenhower to commission a report on how the CIA should respond.